Supportive Care Assistant Program

 Colleges and institutes across Canada are now accepting applications for a new micro-certificate, offered at no cost, that will help you build new skills and get practical work experience in the long-term care sector.

-The program includes six-weeks of online training, done at your own pace, and a four-month paid work placement.
+The program includes six weeks of online training, done at your pace, followed by a paid work placement.

 - Free tuition

 - Flexible online learning